philip-papasavvas/src/README.md

 - Technical analysis of security price data
 - Portfolio optimisation
-- Stationarity (a stochastic process where the unconditional joint probability distribution does not change when shifted in time)
+- Stationarity (a stochastic process where the unconditional joint probability distribution does not change when shifted in time) - see the Jupyter notebook above